Sanjeevani (singer): Career

-She won the Best playback singer Ashirwad award in 1999 for "Chori chori nazrein mili" and was a Filmfare and Screen nominee for "Churalo na dil mera sanam".
+Sanjeevani has to her credit several original Hindi film songs like Chori Chori Jab Nazrein Mili, Nikamma Kiya, Uljhanon Ko De Diya, Makhmali Yeh Badan, Chidiya Tu Hoti, Churalo Na Dil Mera Sanam, Haan Judaise and Tum Juda Hokar.
+She won the Best Playback Singer Ashirwad Award in 1999 for Chori Chori Jab Nazrein Mili and was a Filmfare and Screen nominee for Churalo Na Dil Mera Sanam.
 Sanjeevani is the first ever winner of Zee TV's "Sa Re Ga Ma" and the first to have been selected for playback in Hindi films from a talent show.
-Music director Khayyam adjudged her the winner in the 1995 finals of the first season and she was invited by filmmaker Vidhu Vinod Chopra to sing 5 playback songs for his film Kareeb.
+Music director Khayyam adjudged her the winner in the 1995 finals of the first season and she was invited by filmmaker Vidhu Vinod Chopra to sing five songs for his film Kareeb.

 Sanjeevani's album and book ‘Meera and Me’ is a genre in itself.
 She has sung, translated and composed Mirabai’s songs in English.

 Sanjeevani has created another unique album ‘Raag in a song’.
 These are classical based songs.
 Bandishes recorded in the song format.
-Her songs "Ghar jane de" and "Latt uljhi" have been appreciated.
+Her songs Ghar Jane De and Latt Uljhi have been appreciated.

-Filmography
+Discography

-The list includes the popular songs sung by her in various films, especially [Hindi and Nepali], from 1995 onward.
+This list includes popular songs sung by Sanjeevani in various movies, especially in Hindi and Nepali, from 1995 onward.